-- Dog on dog aggression – This can be a very dangerous situation not only for the dogs involved, but for any person who tries to intervene.
+- Aggression toward other dogs – This can be a very dangerous situation not only for the dogs involved, but for any person who tries to intervene.
 It can show itself through growling, lunging, or snapping at another dog.
 But it can also manifest itself in extreme submissiveness and fearfulness around other dogs.

 - Human aggression – This is probably the most serious offense a dog can commit.
 Growling at, snapping or biting a human is not a behavior that can be tolerated from a member of your family.
 Getting to the bottom of the issues and retraining them is a complex process.

-- Mouthing /Biting – Much like a human baby, a dog uses its mouth for more than just eating.
+- Mouthing /Biting – Though this is not a form of aggression at first, it can lead to aggression or aggressive actions later in life.
+Much like a human baby, a dog uses its mouth for more than just eating.
 They use their mouths to explore their environment as well as to give displays of affection.
 Teaching your dog when mouthing or biting is not allowed is crucial if he is to be a part of your family.